-"Homeowners worried about trees falling and damaging property should call a professional arborist in for an inspection," advises Tchukki Andersen, BCMA, CTSP and staff arborist with the Tree Care Industry Association (TCIA).
+"Homeowners worried about trees falling and damaging property should call a qualified arborist for an on-site inspection," advises Tchukki Andersen, BCMA, CTSP and staff arborist with the Tree Care Industry Association (TCIA).
 Andersen notes that trees are genetically designed to withstand storms, but all trees can fail - and defective trees fail sooner than healthy trees.

-"To a professional arborist," notes Andersen, "defects are detectable signs that a tree has an increased potential to fail."
+"To a professional arborist," notes Andersen, "certain defects are indicators that a tree has an increased potential to fail."

-Tree cracks can be one of the major warning signs of an unstable tree.
+Cracks in tree trunks can be one of the major indicators of an unstable tree.
 Most cracks are caused by improper closure of wounds or by the splitting of weak branch unions.
 They can be found in branches, stems or roots, and vary in type and severity:

-- Horizontal cracks run across the grain of the wood and develop just before the trees fail, making them very difficult to detect. - Vertical cracks run with the wood grain along the vertical length of the tree and may appear as shear or ribbed cracks. - Shear cracks can run completely through the stem and separate it into two halves.
+There are horizontal and vertical cracks.
+Horizontal cracks run across the grain of the wood and develop just before the tree fails, making them very difficult to detect.
+Vertical cracks run with the wood grain along the length of the tree and may appear as shear or ribbed cracks.

+Shear cracks can run completely through the stem and separate it into two halves.
 As the tree bends and sways in the wind, one half of the stem slides over the other, elongating the crack.
-Eventually the enlarging crack causes the two halves of the stem to shear apart. - Ribbed cracks are created as the tree attempts to seal over a wound.
+Eventually the enlarging crack causes the two halves of the stem to shear apart.

+Ribbed cracks are created as the tree attempts to seal over a wound.
 Margins of the crack meet and mesh but are reopened due to tree movement or extremely cold temperatures.
 Thicker annual rings are created in order to stabilize the developing crack at the location of the wound.
 This forms the ribbed appearance over a period of many years.